Amazon looking at opening pharmacy stores in U.S. - Insider

 The move was built on its 2018 acquisition of PillPack, which Amazon said would remain separate and cater to customers who need pre-sorted doses of multiple drugs.

-The company’s potential move into the physical pharmacy space will pit it directly against established players.
+The company, founded as an online bookseller, has disrupted multiple industries including retail and technology, and its potential move into the physical pharmacy space will pit it directly against established players.

-Shares of Walgreens, CVS and Rite Aid were all down between 3% and 5% on Wednesday.
+Shares of Walgreens, CVS and Rite Aid were all down between 1% and 3% on Wednesday.

 CVS declined to comment on the report, while Walgreens and Rite Aid did not immediately respond to Reuters’ requests for comment.

-Shares of drug distributors McKesson Corp, Cardinal Health Inc and AmerisourceBergen Corp were also down about 1% each.
+Shares of drug distributors McKesson Corp, Cardinal Health Inc and AmerisourceBergen Corp were marginally lower.

 Reporting by Ankur Banerjee in Bengaluru; Additional Reporting by Dania Nadeem; Editing by Shailesh Kuber and Anil D’Silva